SLM Corporation (SLM) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

 LOS ANGELES, Jan.
-6, 2026 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to SLM Corporation a/k/a Sallie Mae ("SLM" or the "Company") (NASDAQ: SLM) have opportunity to lead the securities fraud class action lawsuit.
+9, 2026 /PRNewswire/ -- Glancy Prongay & Murray LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against SLM Corporation a/k/a Sallie Mae ("SLM" or the "Company") (NASDAQ: SLM).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN SLM CORPORATION (SLM), CLICK HERE BEFORE FEBRUARY 17, 2026 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU SUFFERED A LOSS ON YOUR SLM INVESTMENTS, CLICK HERE BEFORE FEBRUARY 17, 2026 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE SECURITIES FRAUD LAWSUIT

 What Is The Lawsuit About?